 Free Bets: With the welcome bonus of William Hill you can look forward to receiving 3 x £10 in free bets when you bet an initial amount of £10 or more.
 This helps you to get off to a winning start and explore all of the key markets and options that are available.
 So, you can get up to £30 in free bets, which makes it one of the best offers in the market.

-Get £20 in FREE Bets: This platform also offers free bets.
-In this case, you can get up to £20 with only £5 bets placed.
+Get £30 in FREE Bets with the sign-up promo code: This platform also offers free bets.
+In this case, you can get up to £30 with only £10 bets placed.
 Do keep in mind that the free bets expire after 7 days with no stake returned.
 Also, make sure to read the full terms and conditions to this offer and of course the wagering requirements so that you would be able to cash out your winnings.

 Free Bets for Lengths: If your winning horse wins with lengths, then you are entitled to receive a free bet on Coral equal to the length (maximum of $10 per bet).
 Players do need to make a minimum bet of $10 to be eligible to receive this offer.